ashleysally00/Happy-birthday/README.md

 ## License

+## License

-This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open source and available under the [MIT License](https://github.com/ashleysally00/Happy-birthday/blob/main/License.txt), which you can also find [here](https://opensource.org/licenses/MIT).

 ---